 Follow up and stay in shape

 Surviving in business is not easy – but by following these simple steps you can help bring your finances back into shape.
-And if you need support from a small business finance specialist, talk to Prospa about help to manage your cash flow or fund your next stage of business growth on 1300 882 867, or learn more about our small business loan.
+And if you need support from a small business lending specialist, talk to Prospa about help to manage your cash flow or fund your next stage of business growth on 1300 882 867, or learn more about our small business loan.